The Holy Spirit or my conscience?

 (LISTEN TO AUDIO VERSION)

-Let’s do a little bit of journalism today as I share with you, what I learned in school years ago.
-It’s known as the Five Ws and H. The Five Ws and H constitute a formula for getting the complete or full story.
-Answers to the questions: WHAT, WHO, WHERE, WHEN, WHY, and HOW, are considered basic and necessary in information gathering.
+Let’s do a little bit of journalism today as I share with you what I learned in school years ago.
+It’s known as the Five Ws and H of News.
+The Five Ws and H constitute a formula for getting the complete story.
+Answers to the questions WHAT, WHO, WHERE, WHEN, WHY, and HOW are considered basic and necessary in information gathering.
 Every student journalist is familiar with this formula.
-It will help you to write a catchy lead in a story.
+It will help you write a catchy lead in a news story.

-I could use so many scriptures in the Bible to explain why you must praise God, but I chose Psalm 150 because I discovered that the 6-verse chapter goes beyond answering the question of why.
-Psalm 150 answers all 5 Ws and even the H. I believe this Psalm, titled “ A Psalm of Praise” will spark a new desire in us to praise God always with a better understanding.
+I could use so many scriptures in the Bible to explain why you must praise God, but I chose Psalm 150 because I discovered that the six-verse chapter goes beyond answering the question of why.
+Psalm 150 answers all five Ws and even the H. I believe this Psalm, titled “ A Psalm of Praise,” will spark a new desire in us to praise God always with a better understanding.

 A Psalm of Praise.